5 Foolproof Ways to Score Better in Assignments

 I have always liked doing assignments and I take them more far seriously than my test paper.
 So today, I am here to provide you with 5 foolproof ways to scoring better grades in assignments.

 Neatness, designs, and decorations – all these are secondary.
-The first and the most important thing is to have great content.
+The first and most important thing is to have great content.
 So how do you find great content related to your topic?
 3+ sites.
 The idea is to look for content in at least 3 and more related websites.
-What most of us do is that we limit our search to Wikipedia, and that is okay if you want your assignment to match with your partner’s.
+What most of us do is that we limit our search to Wikipedia and that is okay if you want your assignment to match with your partner’s.
 Plus the language used in the site is very simple and mainstream.
 Since this is an assignment, using a bit of creativity in framing and presenting your information always gives a better impression.
 But don’t make it a P.G Wodehouse book with very long sentences.
-That again will prove to be very tedious for the teacher to understand what exactly that you are trying to say.
+That again will prove to be very tedious for the teacher to understand what exactly you are trying to say.

 2. Neatness & Decorations

-Assignments come in different forms, but majority of them come in the form of a wedding card inviting you to a big fat Indian Wedding.
+Assignments come in different forms, but the majority of them come in the form of a wedding card inviting you to a big fat Indian Wedding.
 Spare the teacher from all the excess glitter and awfully bright coloured pens and you will be rewarded for that.
 From amongst all the wedding cards, a sober and clean project will stand out in the pile.